What does commercial auto insurance cover?

 Commercial auto insurance works just like personal auto insurance, except the policies are for vehicles used for business, such as a company-owned truck or van.

-You purchase a policy from an insurance company, pay your premiums, and if something happens to your vehicle, such as a collision or damage from a storm, or if the person driving the vehicle causes damages or injuries to others, the insurance company will cover those injuries and damages up to the coverage limits of the policy you bought.
+You purchase a policy from an insurance company, pay your premiums, and if something happens to your vehicle, such as a collision or damage from a storm, or if the person driving the vehicle causes damages or injuries to others, the insurance company will cover those injuries and damages up to the coverage limits of the policy you bought and minus any applicable deductibles.

-There are no hard and fast rules on how much coverage you should have, but each state sets a minimum coverage requirement.
+Each state sets a minimum liability coverage requirement.
 Common limits are 25/50/25, meaning $25,000 for bodily injury per person, $50,000 for bodily injury per incident and $25,000 for property damage per incident.
 You need at least your state’s minimum coverage.

 A commercial auto policy can cover different vehicles you use for your business, including: